Masala Chai Recipe (Indian Milk Tea With Spices)

 Depending on your taste preferences and health constitution, the quantity of spices can vary or you can omit adding some of them.

-Spices and Herbs I Add
+Spices and Herbs You Can Add

 • Cinnamon – A spice known for its fragrant, warm, woody aroma; cinnamon is also antibacterial, antifungal and has antioxidant properties.